laravel/docs/eloquent.md

         protected $primaryKey = 'flight_id';
     }

-In addition, Eloquent assumes that the primary key is an incrementing integer value, which means that by default the primary key will be cast to an `int` automatically.
+In addition, Eloquent assumes that the primary key is an incrementing integer value, which means that by default the primary key will automatically be cast to an `int`.
 If you wish to use a non-incrementing or a non-numeric primary key you must set the public `$incrementing` property on your model to `false`:

     <?php